Javascript is not enabled.

 More than two-thirds of Medicare beneficiaries have multiple chronic conditions, such as cancer, diabetes, heart disease, kidney disease and lung disease.

-Although original Medicare and Medicare Advantage provide coverage for these conditions, some plans now offer additional benefits.
+Although original Medicare and private Medicare Advantage plans provide coverage for these conditions, some plans now offer additional benefits.
 And special needs plans (SNPs) designed for Medicare Advantage enrollees with chronic conditions are growing in number.

 Open enrollment runs Oct.
 15 to Dec.
 7, so that’s a good time to assess your medical and drug coverage needs.
 If you have a chronic condition, consider these options.